Thomas Nabais

-Thomas Nabais (born 25 May 2000) is a French ice dancer.
+Thomas Nabais (born 25 May 2000) is a French retired ice dancer.
 With his skating partner, Marie Dupayage, he is the 2023 World University Games champion, 2024 French national bronze medalist, and has won three bronze medals at ISU Challenger Series events (2022 CS Nepela Memorial, 2022 CS Warsaw Cup, and 2023 CS Warsaw Cup).

 Personal life

 Nabais was born on 25 May 2000 in Vitry-sur-Seine, France, a suburb of Paris.

 Career

 Early years

 Nabais began learning to skate in 2008.
 Skating with Marie Dupayage, he made his junior international debut in November 2016 at the Tallinn Trophy.
 Dupayage/Nabais placed 14th at their first ISU Junior Grand Prix (JGP) event, JGP Austria, in late August 2017.
 Their best JGP results were seventh in Latvia and Italy in September and October 2019, respectively.

 2021–22 season

 Dupayage/Nabais' senior international debut came in October 2021; they placed fifth at the Trophée Métropole Nice Côte d'Azur and had the same result at the 2021 CS Denis Ten Memorial Challenge.
 In December, they finished fourth at the French Championships.
 In January 2022, they won silver at the Bavarian Open in Oberstdorf, Germany.